Pediatrician Available to Comment on Immunity Debt

-Pediatrician Christine Hartford, M.D., assistant professor at New York Insitute of Technology College of Osteopathic Medicine (NYITCOM), is available to discuss immunity debt -- the idea that the current rise of pediatric RSV cases suggests children’s immune systems are “catching up” to the typical childhood viruses.
+Newswise — Pediatrician Christine Hartford, M.D., assistant professor at New York Institute of Technology College of Osteopathic Medicine (NYITCOM), is available to discuss immunity debt -- the idea that the current rise of pediatric RSV cases suggests children’s immune systems are “catching up” to the typical childhood viruses.

 As Hartford notes, children who may not have been exposed to various viruses for the past few years may now be at risk for infection.